 Research different packaging and shipping options to find ones that will best suit your products and business.
 Just because something is the most affordable does not mean it’s the best option for all buyers.

 You might want to consider offering more extensive methods of shipping that include tracking information, signature confirmation and insurance.
 Be sure you’re aware of the expenses so you can list proper fees for your customers.

-"A lot of time, customers are last-minute shoppers for gifts and need them to arrive right away," said Cordero.
-"Expedited shipping gives them that option and also gives you a way to make more profit on shipping."
+“A lot of times, customers are last-minute shoppers for gifts and need them to arrive right away,” said Cordero.
+“Expedited shipping gives them that option and also gives you a way to make more profit on shipping.”

 Additionally, Cordero advised that you make sure to include “void fillers” to avoid movement or breaking during transit.
 Using kraft paper or packaging peanuts is a simple solution for this issue.

-For more advice on managing the shipping process, visit Business News Daily's guide for ecommerce sellers.
+For more advice on managing the shipping process, visit Business News Daily’s guide for e-commerce sellers.

 Etsy may be a better choice than other online selling platforms – and traditional brick-and-mortar stores – for the following reasons: